fatedier/frp/README.md

 ```
 CONNECT test1 HTTP/1.1\r\n\r\n
 ```
-and the connection will be transferred to `proxy1`.
+and the connection will be routed to `proxy1`.

 ### Connecting to frps via HTTP PROXY